Last Updated on Samuel Franklinby

 - High Risk PMC (Requires Keys/Killa Farming): Like most maps Interchange is most profitable with the correct keys and most notably the ULTRA medical storage key and key to EMERCOM medical unit which both have the illusive LEDX Skin Transilluminator spawn amongst other high value per slot medical items.
 This will require some investment in key purchases or farming to pull off though as well as strong enough gear to defend yourself on the way there.
 With EMERCOM in particular being near the spawn for Killa this also provides a secondary source of revenue as his armour, ammo and potential rare spawns provide plenty of Roubles although it is a tough fight without practice and your own gear to invest first.
 With practice though Killa as a solo boss (and leg meta) makes him one of the easier and quicker targets to take out.

 1 – Reserve

-The holy grail of loot in Escape From Tarkov is the army themed Reserve and is simply packed with loot.
+The holy grail and best map for loot in Tarkov is the army themed Reserve and is simply packed with loot.
 With attractive spawns for medical items, folders of intelligence, paracords, weapons, tank items, grenades and a wealth of attachments Reserve is a gold mine waiting to be farmed.
 There is also the opportunity for two Marked Rooms that have some of the best loot in Escape From Tarkov with close spawns near both of them that can be maximised when you get them as a PMC.
 If that wasn’t enough the potential to spawn Raiders and the Scav boss Glukhar that comes with up to 6 decked out Raiders to fight and loot.

 Key Reserve Loot & Scav Runs